-Companies may provide healthcare professionals with items intended to be passed on to patients provided they are part of a patient support programme, the details of which must be appropriately documented and certified in advance.
-Such items should cost no more than £6, excluding VAT, and the perceived value to the healthcare professional and the patient must be similar.
-Items must directly benefit patient care and may bear the name of the company providing them.
+Companies may provide healthcare professionals with items intended to be passed on to patients provided they are part of a patient support programme, the details of which must be appropriately documented and certified in advance (Clause 18.2).
+Such items should be "inexpensive" (defined as costing the donor company no more than $\pounds 6$, excluding VAT, and the perceived value to the healthcare professional and the patient must be similar).

+Permitted patient support items must directly benefit patient care.
+They may bear the name of the company providing them.
 They must not be given to administrative staff unless they are to be passed on to a healthcare professional.
 Although such items may not be given out from exhibition stands, they may be exhibited and demonstrated on stands and requests for them accepted for later delivery.
 Examples of items which might be acceptable are a peak flow meter as part of a scheme for patients to regularly record readings or a pedometer as part of a scheme to encourage exercise.

-In limited circumstances items may be made available for the use of healthcare professionals even though they are not to be passed on to patients for them to keep, provided that the items have been appropriately documented and certified.
+In limited circumstances, items may be made available for the use of healthcare professionals even though they are not to be passed on to patients for them to keep, provided that the items have been appropriately documented and certified.
 This is where their purpose is to allow patients to gain experience in using their medicines whilst under the supervision of a healthcare professional.
 For example, an inhalation device (with no active ingredient) and devices intended to assist patients to learn how to self-inject.